darrenchilton/weather-fetcher/docs/architecture_and_runbook.md

 A WARN day indicates telemetry ambiguity, not confirmed correctness.

+8.3.6.1 Interpreting WARN on Unoccupied Days

+A WARN status is emitted when no thermostat events are recorded for the target date, because the system cannot infer which zones were required.

+This condition has two distinct real-world causes:

+Telemetry ambiguity
+An upstream logging or ingestion failure may have prevented thermostat events from being recorded.

+Expected inactivity (unoccupied house)
+The house was unoccupied and no thermostat setpoints or states changed during the day.

+In the second case, a WARN is expected and benign.

+Operational guidance:

+If {Usage Type} indicates an unoccupied or low-interaction day (e.g., Empty: Only Kitchen, Empty: All, No Usage), a DQ WARN due to zero events requires no action.

+If WARN occurs on days where thermostat interaction was expected, investigate event ingestion.

+This guardrail exists to avoid falsely emitting PASS when event telemetry is missing, not to signal data corruption.

 8.3.7 Relationship to Confidence Score

 The DQ gate and the Therm Confidence Score serve different roles: